niksy/kist-pubsub/README.md

 Type: `Boolean`
 Default: `false`

 Should this instance implement queue system.
-When you subscribe to that specific event at later date, callback with data from already applied callback for that specific event will be activated.
+When you subscribe to that specific event at later date, callback with data from last already applied callback for that specific event will be activated.

 ##### `namespace`